rust-lang/rfcs/text/0000-const-bounds-methods.md

 - The usefulness of `const impl` can be called into question.
 However it may pull its own weight especially during migration.

+- This will lead to increased compile times, but due to semantic compression (less code for more intent), compile times can also increase less than it would with bifurcation of the trait system.
+Const trait bounds are cheap to check.

 # Rationale and alternatives
 [alternatives]: #alternatives